All Episodes

 That's how good we kept the secret.

-I I love the you're talking about early about the um the lending, and uh I'm an appraiser here in South Carolina real estate broker and a former real estate developer.
+And I'm an appraiser here in South Carolina real estate broker and a former real estate developer.

-And uh price commercial and residential.
+And I appraise commercial and residential.

 Right.